UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

 - `AUTOMATIC_DISPUTES_ENABLED` is boolean enabling/disabling automatic disputes on supported oSnap modules (`false` by default).
 This mode requires setting supported bond values in `SUPPORTED_BONDS` and either `GCKMS_WALLET` or `MNEMONIC` for signing dispute transactions.
+- `AUTOMATIC_EXECUTIONS_ENABLED` is boolean enabling/disabling automatic execution of supported oSnap proposals (`false` by default).
+This mode requires setting supported bond values in `SUPPORTED_BONDS` and either `GCKMS_WALLET` or `MNEMONIC` for signing execution transactions.
 - `SUPPORTED_BONDS` is a mapping of supported bond tokens and bond values.
 This is required when running in automated support mode.
 Only oSnap modules with exact match of bond token and bond value will be supported.
 - `SNAPSHOT_ENDPOINT` is the Snapshot endpoint used to verify Snapshot proposals.
 If not provided, this defaults to